 Devils All-Star Jack Hughes out for the rest of the season, will have shoulder surgery

-NEWARK, N.J.
-(AP) — New Jersey Devils All-Star forward Jack Hughes is going to miss the rest of the season because of a shoulder injury that will require surgery this week.
+NEWARK, N.J. — New Jersey Devils All-Star forward Jack Hughes is going to miss the rest of the season because of a shoulder injury that will require surgery.

-Hughes, who has 27 goals and 47 assists, will have the surgery on Wednesday.
-It will be performed by Dr. Peter Millett in Vail, Colorado.
+Hughes, who has 27 goals and 47 assists, will have the surgery and it will be performed by Dr. Peter Millett in Vail, Colorado.

 “In recent conversations with Jack, his family and representatives, the Devils athlete care staff, and Devils’ Chief Medical Officer Dr. Jonathan L. Glashow, it was determined that Jack should be held out of game action for the rest of this season and proceed with shoulder surgery,” the Devils said in a statement.